junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 "And he was the best manager I've ever met.
 And the best man, I should say," Sammandriel says, starting to get a little emotional.
 "Nothing should ever happen to him like that.
 It's just so unfair."

 Hannah nods in agreement.
 "He was a good man.
-He usually didn't talk much, but he was very observant, very good at and willing to help people, always put everything else before himself.
-His work was flawless, he kept good relationship with all his clients and coworkers.
-And he helped me getting out a really tricky situation a little more than five years ago, I would never forget."
+He usually didn't talk much, but he was very observant, very good at and willing to help people, always putting everything and everyone else before himself.
+His work was almost flawless, and he kept good relationships with all his clients and coworkers.
+And he helped me get out of a really tricky situation a little more than five years ago, I would never forget."

 "What happened?"
 Dean sits straight, turning to her.

-Hannah shakes her head, looking at the window's direction, lost in thought.
+Hannah shakes her head, looking in the window's direction, lost in thought.
 "A very tough client, you might say.
-I'm afraid I can't give you the name of the company or the person, we still have the company privacy restriction.
-Just know that project was initially assigned to me.
+I'm afraid I can't give you the name of the company or the person, as we still have the company's privacy restriction.
+Just know that the project was initially assigned to me.
 The client was not pleased with our consulting outcome, and they got a little... aggressive.
-Cas took it over from me, met with the client, and faced all the threat straight on.
-You could he was the hero of the story."
+Cas took it over from me, met with the client, and faced all the threats straight on.
+You could say he was the hero of the story."

-"Threat?"
+"Threats?"
 Dean stares at her, sitting at the edge of the chair.
 "What kind of threat?
 Did you call the police?"

 "I didn't actually know how it was solved in the end.
-Just around that time, the client was involved in a thorough investigation, their company was announced broke, and he was sentenced guilty for something.
-But that was after our business contract finished, so I always thought it was just something entirely different from our company's business.
+Not long after that cooperation, the client was involved in a thorough investigation, their company was declared bankrupt, and he was found guilty of something.
+But that was all after our business contract finished, so I always thought it was just something entirely irrelevant to our company's business.
 We don't get nosy in our line of business, so I just never asked about more details."
 Hannah looks down at her hands, fingers twisting together.

 Dean watches her closely.
 "You never asked Cas about it?
 How many years did that client get sentenced?
-Did they hold grudge on him?
+Did they hold a grudge against him?
 Anything?"

 Hannah can't meet his eyes.
 "I'm sorry."

 "And the police?
 No one investigated that lead?"
 Dean's voice starts breaking.
 The bloody image of the whole family from the coroner's report comes back into his memory.
 He has to pinch himself to stay focused.

 Hannah just shakes her head.
 "The police asked for all his working files and journal notes when he passed, but we didn't know anything else, or hear anything again.
-As far as I know, it was a random homicide, nothing personal with him or company."
+As far as I know, it was a random homicide, nothing personal with him or the company."

 Sammandriel wipes the corners of his eyes quietly.
 "We had a small memorial gathering for him, but that's all.
 I still couldn't believe it."